yanisZirem/ionScell/README.md

 ## Overview

 **IonScell** is a Python pipeline for **Single-Cell Mass Spectrometry Imaging (SCMSI)**.
-It processes raw imzML files acquired on MALDI, DESI, or other MSI platforms and performs the full analytical workflow — from data loading and cell segmentation, through soft clustering and quality control, to lipid/metabolite annotation and export.
+It processes raw imzML files acquired on MALDI, DESI, SpiderMass-imaging or other MSI platforms and performs the full analytical workflow, from data loading, single cells isolation, cells populations analysis through soft clustering and quality control, to lipid/metabolite annotation and export.

 IonScell is available in two complementary formats in this repository: